Br3nda/drupal-module-jquery_ui/README.txt

 jQuery 1.3, which is not shipped with Drupal 6.
 If you absolutely need to move to jQuery UI 1.7, you can get around this by doing the following:

-* Install the jQuery Update module appropriately from:
+* Download and install the corresponding jQuery Update module from:

     http://drupal.org/project/jquery_update